Online vs In-Person Music Lessons: Which Is Right for You?

 Many students succeed by choosing one format as their default and staying open to adjustments when life changes.
 The key is reducing interruptions and maintaining weekly rhythm.

-If you are unsure, a free first lesson is the easiest way to evaluate quality and fit before committing.
+If you are unsure, a Free Beginner Starter Session is the easiest way to evaluate quality and fit before committing.